Board of Directors

 When Chris still lived in the Hazeltons until the fall of 2023, he was a regular vendor at the Hazelton Farmer’s Market and sat on the Board for a season.

 Chris has been hands-on with our Apple Pressing program and has helped us to refine our work flows and the mechanics of our equipment.
 He has also been a champion of providing business coaching and support services to individuals and groups involved with food system work.
-Because of him, in 2025 MASH is moving in a new direction to support creation and expansion of enterprises that provide critical food system services.

 Vance Barritt